 Our standard position on Google’s frequent algorithm updates is don’t spend all of your time chasing them—just maintain solid SEO practices to avoid suffering huge fluctuations in your rankings.
 This is good advice, but you still have to take a few minutes to be sure you understand the potential effects of major updates, such as the core update on May 4 of this year.

-Localized Social Media Marketing Success in 2020: Lessons for Small Businesses
+Localized Social Media Marketing Success: Lessons for Small Businesses

 No matter what type of business you’re in, if you have multiple brick-and-mortar locations in various areas, each one should be treated as a standalone business for purposes of effective SEO and overall digital marketing.
 To a customer, that one location in their neighborhood is a single business, and that’s how they’ll go about finding it online.
 Even if you don’t have multiple locations, this post on localized social marketing has plenty of takeaways for grabbing more opportunities to promote your business by engaging with customers across social media channels.